comparchitect/dvd2iso/README.md

 - cdrtools (provides mkisofs)

 Tested to work on a M1 Macbook running Big Sur.

-# how to back up DVDs using the script

 # how to play backed up DVDs